Frequently Asked Questions

 7. Can I/you put my family tree on your website?

-If your family tree is relevent to the website, in other words you have a link to an Easterbrook, I am happy to put it on this website, subject to the following caveats:
+If your family tree is relevant to the website, in other words you have a link to an Easterbrook, I am happy to put it on this website, subject to the following caveats:

-- The tree is supplied in a format that I can use.
-Documents must be PDF, RTF or another portable format (please don't send MS Word documents with a DOC or DOCX extension).
+• The tree is supplied in a format that I can use.
+Documents should be PDF, RTF or another portable format.
 Scanned material should be JPEG files or similar, and not embedded in a document.
 Data from a genealogy program must be in a GEDCOM file.
 I work with Unix/Linux and am not able to read some material created on a Microsoft or Apple platform.